sjordan29/red_river/README.rst

 =======================

-We use a variation of the constructed analogs method described by (`Pierce et al. 2014`_) to downscale CMIP5 projections for the Red River, Vietnam.
+We use a variation of the constructed analogs method described by (`Pierce et al. 2014`_) to downscale CMIP5 projections for the Omo River Basin, Ethiopia.
 Our modified method is termed **Constructed Analogs with Single Anomaly Analog (CASAA)**.
 Details of the Red River CASAA method are provided `here. <https://github.com/scrim-network/red_river/blob/master/docs/downscaling_methods.ipynb>`_